fabiangeisler/pyshotgrid/docs/authentication.md

 :::

 Due to this I recommend to use this approach mainly for Developers.
-It is great for starting out with the library or quickly running a simple scripts to fix up some things in ShotGrid.
+It is great for starting out with the library or quickly running a simple scripts to fix up some things in Flow Production Tracking.
 Depending on your goal it can also be used in production environments, but can be limiting.